kexiZeroing/FE-Learning-notes/README.md

 # FE-Learning-notes

-> This repo is only used for self learning, and many texts and example codes are copied from other places like MDN, Stackoverflow and Github.
+> This repo is used for self learning.
+Some documents and examples are copied from other places like MDN, Stack Overflow and GitHub.
+The goal is to build a second brain.

 - `link-collection.md` is a collection of useful links/resources I want to put together.